-Desireé serves as the Communications Manager for Undergraduate Entrepreneurship and Innovation, overseeing the overarching strategy and execution of the program’s communications, including social, digital and print media.
-An impassioned student advocate, Desireé promotes undergraduate student academic achievements and career successes.
+Desireé Melfi Bozzo serves as the Communications Manager for Undergraduate Entrepreneurship and Innovation, overseeing the overarching strategy and execution of the program’s communications, including social, digital and print media.
+An impassioned student advocate, Desireé promotes undergraduate student academic achievements and career development.
 Her marketing, sales, digital design and photography skills have been honed by her work in higher education as well as the sports and entertainment industries.
-A proud Spartan to the core, Desireé earned both her degrees from Michigan State: A Bachelor of Fine Art in Graphic Design and Photography, in 2006, and, most recently, her Master of Arts in Higher, Adult and Lifelong Education.
-Before joining the Undergraduate Entrepreneurship and Innovation team, she provided student mentorship services, coordinated undergraduate student outreach and engagement and oversaw the MSU Neighborhoods social media strategy.
+Desireé earned both her degrees from Michigan State: A Bachelor of Fine Art in Graphic Design and Photography and a Master of Arts in Higher, Adult and Lifelong Education.
+While pursuing her undergraduate degree, she spent half a year studying and traveling in Italy, offering her a deep understanding of culture and art abroad.
+Before joining the Undergraduate Entrepreneurship and Innovation team, she provided student mentorship services, coordinated undergraduate student outreach and engagement and oversaw social media strategy within the MSU Neighborhoods.

 Aaryn serves as the Communications Manager for the Michigan State University Foundation and its subsidiaries.
 A committed storyteller, he connects community stakeholders with vibrant content, focusing the spotlight on the hard work of MSU’s faculty, researchers, and student entrepreneurs.
 Although a strict adherent to the Chicago Manual of Style, he’s still permitted to talk to the press and serve as a mentor for the Conquer Accelerator.